biazhong/test/files/How to Use PyPRS.md

 #### 2) Uploading Required Files

 When using a custom procedure, users also need to upload the **alternatives infromation file** and the **simulation function file**.
 Besides these two files, users must upload a **procedure file** (a **`.py`** file).
-In this file, users must define a function named custom_procedure, which implements the computational steps for one run of the custom procedure.
+In this file, users must define a function named `custom_procedure`, which implements the computational steps for one run of the custom procedure.
 For detailed discussions about the file, please go to <a href="./Procedure File.md">Procedure File</a>.
 ## 2 🌐 Running PyPRS on a Cluster